emqx/emqx-docs/en_US/access-control/authn/authn.md

 #### Use case

-We have a large number of clients and a high connection rate, we can create an authentication chain with the Redis authenticator and the MySQL or PostgreSQL authenticator.
+Users have a large number of clients and a high connection rate, thus users can create an authentication chain with the Redis authenticator and the MySQL or PostgreSQL authenticator.
 With Redis as a caching layer, the query performance can be greatly improved.

 ## Authentication of listeners

 By default, EMQX adopts a global authentication method for all configured listeners.
 But for an EMQX cluster with multiple services connected, EMQX also supports customizing authentication methods for each access mode to meet various authentication requirements, for example:

 - For clients connected through MQTT over WebSocket, the time-sensitive JWT authenticator rather than the permanent username/password authentication method is recommended to better protect the business security.
-- For hardware devices connected via MQTT TCP, they will have their user name and password or client certificates burned during initialization, which will not be changed throughout the life cycle, so the password authentication method can be used;
+- For hardware devices connected via MQTT TCP, their user name and password or client certificates are burned during initialization.
+The authentication will not be changed throughout the life cycle, so the password authentication method can be used.
 - The listeners used for backend service connections do not require authentication checks, as they usually listen to an intranet address with sufficient security assurance.

 ::: tip

-Currently, EMQX only supports creating different listener authenticators for MQTT clients, for gateway listeners, EMQX only supports the use of the default global authenticator.
+Currently, EMQX only supports creating different listener authenticators for MQTT clients.
+For gateway listeners, EMQX only supports the use of the default global authenticator.

 :::

 The authentication configuration of the listener takes precedence over the global authentication configuration.
-Only when the listener removes its own authenticator configuration and enables authentication, the listener will switch to using the global authentication configuration.
+Only when the listener removes its own authenticator configuration and enables authentication, the listener switches to using the global authentication configuration.

 ### Use case

-For example, for listeners with TLS mutual authentication enabled, you may not want to apply the global password authentication method; or if your clients are from multiple different vendors, you will need different authentication methods to solve the name duplication issue.
+For example, for listeners with TLS mutual authentication enabled, you may not want to apply the global password authentication method; or if your clients are from multiple different vendors, you need different authentication methods to solve the name duplication issue.

 ### Super User